 The goal of the Visual Arts Ministry of Bryn Mawr Presbyterian Church is to remind the observer of our Creator's boundless gifts and His immeasurable grace.
 We accomplish this through exhibitions, education programs, and opportunities for the congregation and community to participate in multimedia events.
 Exhibits are mounted regularly in the Ministries Center.

-- Duo Show of Church-family Artists: Richard Chew and Ray Sternbergh.
+- Ray Sternbergh, Solo Show.
 Sunday, January 7 to Sunday, February 25.
-Gifted artist and church member Richard Chew, former head of the art department at Episcopal Academy, offers paintings of familiar Philadelphia scenes.
-Church member Jennifer Huth shares the art and portraiture of her father Ray Sternbergh, a successful New York artists and illustrator.
+Church member Jennifer Huth shares the art of her father Ray Sternbergh, a successful New York artist, illustrator, and sculptor.

-Valerie Craig, Solo Show.
+- Valerie Craig, Solo Show.
 Sunday, April 8 to Sunday, May 13.
 Valerie Craig of St. Davids is not only a church member but also a captivating painter of color and light whose impressionistic works have won awards both locally and abroad.
 Her exhibit will include rural and urban landscapes as well as still life designs and figures, all of which will be available for purchase.
-A reception for the artist will be held following the performance of Missa Gaia on Sunday, April 22.
+An artists’ reception will be held following Edward Landin’s organ recital on Sunday, April 8.

-Congregational Multi-Media Show.
+- Congregational Multi-Media Show.
 Sunday, May 20 through the summer.
 This show will welcome all artists of any media, but will particularly ask artists to consider preparing at least one work as a visual interpretation of a hymn from the new Presbyterian hymnal now in use at BMPC.
-Guidelines with more details will be available on our website, www.bmpc.org, in 2018.
+Guidelines will be available on our website, www.bmpc.org, in 2018.
 An artists’ reception will be held on Sunday, June 3 at 11:15 a.m.

 Thursdays, 10:00 a.m.-5:00 p.m., Gloucester Room.
 Artists of any medium are invited to attend with their materials to create, share, and develop their talents in a community of fellow artists.